South Carolina fires football coach Will Muschamp

 COLUMBIA, S.C.
-(AP) — South Carolina has fired football coach Will Muschamp, the second time he’s been let go from a Southeastern Conference program in midseason.
+(AP) — South Carolina fired football coach Will Muschamp on Sunday, the second time he’s been let go from a Southeastern Conference program in midseason.

 The 49-year-old Muschamp had four years remaining on his contract.
 His buyout from the school is $13.2 million.

 The Gamecocks are 2-5 and lost their third straight game, 59-42, at Ole Miss on Saturday night.
-South Carolina’s defense has given up 1,779 yards and 159 points in those three defeats.
+It was a particularly glaring defensive effort for Muschamp, a national championship defensive coordinator at LSU in 2003, to watch his team give up 1,779 yards and 159 points in those three defeats.

+“It’s concerning,” Muschamp said after the Rebels amassed 708 yards of offense.
+“There is no doubt about that.”

 Tanner said he did a thorough assessment of the football program and decided it was time for a change.